Saint-Alexis-des-Monts: History

 The first settlers were originally from Saint-Paulin and established the community on the banks of the Du Loup River, north-west of Saint-Paulin, around 1865.
-On October 30 of that year, Alexis Lefebvre Boulanger (1812-1885), pioneer and farmer, donated the land on which the village's chapel was built in 1867, and the church in 1884.
+On October 30 of that year, Alexis Lefebvre Boulanger (1812–1885), pioneer and farmer, donated the land on which the village's chapel was built in 1867, and the church in 1884.
 Saint-Alexis was named after him.

-Its post office, identified as Saint-Alexis-des-Monts, opened in 1876.
-In 1877, the Parish Municipality of Saint-Alexis-des-Monts was formed.
+The Saint-Alexis post office opened in 1876.
+On April 21, 1877, the Parish Municipality of Saint-Alexis was formed.

-In 1973, a portion of Saint-Alexis-des-Monts separated and formed the Municipality of Belleau, named in honour of Sir Narcisse-Fortunat Belleau (1808-1894), former lieutenant-governor of Quebec.
-On April 21, 1984, Belleau rejoined Saint-Alexis-des-Monts again, and the parish municipality had a surface area of more than 500 km2.
+On November 3, 1973, the Municipality of Belleau was created out of previously unorganized territory, located in the geographic township of Belleau and named in honour of Sir Narcisse-Fortunat Belleau (1808–1894), former lieutenant-governor of Quebec.
+On April 21, 1984, Belleau merged with Saint-Alexis to form the Parish Municipality of Saint-Alexis-des-Monts.
+It had a surface area of more than 500 km2.
 On December 9, 1995, 763 km2 was added following the annexation of the Lac-Marcotte and Lac-au-Sorcier unorganized territories.